-We have historically relied on a limited number of customers that have accounted for a significant portion of our revenues, and our results of operations could be adversely affected if we were to lose one or more of these significant customers.
+We have historically relied on a limited number of clients that have accounted for a significant portion of our revenues, and our results of operations could be adversely affected if we were to lose one or more of these significant clients.

-We have historically relied on a limited number of customers that have accounted for a significant portion of our revenues.
-One customer in the DDS segment generated approximately 11% of the Company's total revenues in the fiscal year ended December 31, 2022.
-Another customer in the DDS segment generated approximately 11% of the Company's total revenues in the fiscal year ended December 31, 2021.
-No other customer accounted for 10% or more of total revenues during these periods.
-Further, in the years ended December 31, 2022 and 2021, revenues from non-U.S. customers accounted for 38% and 45%, respectively, of the Company's revenues.
-We may lose one or more of these customers, or our other major customers, as a result of our failure to meet or satisfy our customer's requirements, the completion or termination of a project or engagement, or the customer's selection of another service provider.
+We have historically relied on a limited number of clients that have accounted for a significant portion of our revenues.
+One client in the DDS segment generated approximately 11% and 14% of the Company's total revenues in the fiscal years ended December 31, 2021 and 2020, respectively.
+No other client accounted for 10% or more of total revenues during these periods.
+Further, in the years ended December 31, 2021 and 2020, revenues from non-U.S. clients accounted for 45% and 54%, respectively, of the Company's revenues.
+We may lose one or more of these clients, or our other major clients, as a result of our failure to meet or satisfy our client's requirements, the completion or termination of a project or engagement, or the client's selection of another service provider.

-In addition, the volume of work performed for our major customers may vary from year to year, and services they require from us may change from year to year.
+In addition, the volume of work performed for our major clients may vary from year to year, and services they require from us may change from year to year.
 They may also request that we modify certain key terms of our agreements with them as a condition of continuing to do business with us.
-If the volume of work performed for our major customers varies, if the services they require from us change, or if they require price concessions, our revenues and results of operations could be adversely affected, and we may incur a loss from operations.
-If certain key terms of our agreements with our major customers are modified, our revenues and results of operations may be adversely affected.
-Our services are typically subject to customer requirements, and in many cases are terminable upon 30 to 90 days' notice.
-The loss of these customers or a significant variation in the volume of work performed for these customers may have a material adverse effect upon our business, financial condition and results of operations.
+If the volume of work performed for our major clients varies, if the services they require from us change, or if they require price concessions, our revenues and results of operations could be adversely affected, and we may incur a loss from operations.
+If certain key terms of our agreements with our major clients are modified, our revenues and results of operations may be adversely affected.
+Our services are typically subject to client requirements, and in many cases are terminable upon 30 to 90 days' notice.
+The loss of these clients or a significant variation in the volume of work performed for these clients may have a material adverse effect upon our business, financial condition and results of operations.